-" Retain the sweet simplicity of youth, " And all thy virtue dictates, dare to do!"
+" Retain the sweet simplicity of youth,

-On their return to town, Mr. Stanley entered into a society of gentlemen, to whom he had been introduced at Tunbridge, who were amateurs in music; and he became one likewise, or, at least, so he fancied himself; for, though a veryindifferent performer on whatever instrument he attempted, he now expressed quite an enthusiastic fondness for it.
+On their return to town, Mr. Stanley entered into a society of gentlemen, to whom he had been introduced at Tunbridge, who were amateurs in music; and he became one likewise, or, at least, so he fancied himself; for, though a very indifferent performer on whatever instrument he attempted, he now expressed quite an enthusiastic fondness for it.
 His house was filled with instruments of every kind, and both private and public performers frequented it.